-- □ There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - □ If you want to go on to a Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 10 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+If you want to go on to Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section 10 of this chapter tells more about the process for Level 3, 4, and 5 appeals.